FSS/PPS 04.10 - Respiratory Protection Program

 It is the individual user’s responsibility to comply with these procedures and to inform the supervisor if parts or the entire respirator needs to be replaced.

-An annual Respirator Medical Evaluation Questionnaire must be completed by and a Fit Test must be performed on all respirator users.
+An annual Respirator Medical Evaluation Questionnaire must be completed by the employee, and a fit-test must be performed on all respirator users.

-Every three years, all users (expect employees exposed to lead paint and licensed asbestos workers) must additionally undergo a pulmonary function test.
+Every three years, all users (except employees exposed to lead paint and licensed asbestos workers) must additionally undergo a pulmonary function test.

 Employees exposed to lead paint and licensed asbestos workers undergo a pulmonary function test annually.

-Position Date Associate Vice President for Facilities February 1 E3Y Director, Environmental Health, Safety & Risk Management February 1 E3Y
+Position Date Director, Student Health Center February 1 E3Y Associate Vice President for Facilities February 1 E3Y Director, Environmental Health, Safety and Risk Management February 1 E3Y

-This PPS has been approved by the following individuals in their official capacities and represents Texas State Finance and Support Services policy and procedure from the date of this document until superseded.
+This UPPS has been approved by the following individuals in their official capacities and represents Texas State Finance and Support Services policy and procedure from the date of this document until superseded.